Alba, Piedmont: History

 Alba's origins date from before the Roman civilization, connected probably to the presence of Celtic and Ligurian tribes in the area.

 The modern town occupies the site of ancient Alba Pompeia, the name given after being officially recognized as a town by the Roman consul Gnaeus Pompeius Strabo while constructing a road from Aquae Statiellae (Acqui) to Augusta Taurinorum (Turin).
 Alba was the birthplace of Publius Helvius Pertinax, briefly Roman emperor in 193.

 After the fall of the Western Empire, the city was repeatedly sacked by Ostrogoths, Burgundians, Byzantines, Lombards, Franks, Hungarians and Saracens.
 In the 11th century it became a free commune (or city-state) and was a member of the Lombard League.
 Montferrat and the Visconti fought over the town; later it became a possession of the Gonzaga.
 Charles Emmanuel I of Savoy conquered it twice, while later France and Spain battled for its possession.
 The Treaty of Cherasco (1631) assigned Alba definitively to Savoy.
 During Napoleonic Wars, it was part of the Republic of Alba (1796) and of the Subalpine Republic, both French clients, before being annexed to the French Empire in 1802.
-It was an arrondissement center in firstly Tanaro department between 1802-1805, later in Stura one between 1805-1814 before liberation by Austrian troops.
+It was an arrondissement center in firstly Tanaro department between 1802 and 1805, later in Stura one between 1805 and 1814 before liberation by Austrian troops.
 It was returned to the Kingdom of Sardinia (Duchy of Savoy's name after gaining Sardinia in 1720) in 1814.

 Alba won a Gold Medal for Military Valour for the heroic activity of its citizens in the Italian resistance movement during the course of World War II.
 On 10 October 1944, the town was liberated by partisans who established a Republic of Alba which for a few weeks was able to maintain its independence from the Fascist Republic of Salò.
 The republic lasted until 2 November 1944, when the Republic of Salo retook it.
 French troops finally liberated it on 2 May 1945.

 Geography

 Approximately located at about 50 km from the cities of Turin and Cuneo, Alba is placed on the right side of the river Tanaro.
-The climate is typically more drought than in other lands at the north of the Po river.
+The climate is typically drier than in other lands at the north of the Po river.